 Online retail marketplaces present various business and technical challenges — and none more so than when you become really successful!
 Although having been around more than twenty years, Bokbörsen is a market for books, comics, records and movies that has enjoyed almost exponential growth over the last five years and while they initially approached PCG to help them reduce costs, it quickly became apparent that we could help them in a number of other ways.

-Bokbörsen is a Swedish online marketplace founded in 2000 for books, music, and film, with 50,000 registered sellers and over 3.6 million advertised books.
+Bokbörsen is a Swedish online marketplace for books, music and films, founded in 2000, with 50,000 registered sellers and over 3.6 million books listed.

 It’s beyond doubt that getting in early to any new market is a massive advantage for a business in all sorts of ways, from establishing a clear brand identity to developing insights and expertise that help you keep ahead of the game.
 Bokbörsen’s arrival in 2000 was pivotal in their evolution into being the major player in the online retail market for books in Sweden, a position that enabled their rapid expansion over the last five years.
 From a point in 2017 where they sold 366,000 books, 2021 saw an increase to 609,000 sales from a catalogue of 500,000 unique Swedish language titles which is around five times larger than comparable retailers.